joltdx/abap-puzzles/README.md

 My intention here is to demonstrate different ways of solving these puzzles and challenges in ABAP, using the many aspects of the ABAP language, while giving some ideas on how to solve <em>real</em> problems in ABAP. :)

-Hopefully I will be able to shed som light om similarities and differences of ABAP approaches, and maybe even the odds and ends of the ABAP language.
+Hopefully I will be able to shed some light om similarities and differences of ABAP approaches, and maybe even the odds and ends of the ABAP language.

 This page contains explanations of the different puzzles/challanges with links to example solutions and explanations.
 If you want to try for yourself before seing any example solutions first, then stay in this file.